Economy of the United Kingdom: Investment

 In 2013 the UK was the leading country in Europe for inward foreign direct investment (FDI) with $26.51bn.
 This gave it a 19.31% market share in Europe.
 In contrast, the UK was second in Europe for outward FDI, with $42.59bn, giving a 17.24% share of the European market.

 In October 2017, the ONS revised the UK's balance of payments, changing the net international investment position from a surplus of £469bn to a deficit of £22bn.
 Deeper analysis of outward investment revealed that much of what was thought to be foreign debt securities owned by British companies were actually loans to British citizens.
 Inward investment also dropped, from a surplus of £120bn in the first half of 2016 to a deficit of £25bn in the same period of 2017.
 The UK had been relying on a surplus of inward investment to make up for its long-term current account deficit.
 In April 2021, Lord Grimstone established the UK Investment Council to enhance UK inward investment and inform the trade policy of the UK by providing a forum for global investors to offer high-level advice to the government.

-According to the Office for National Statistics, the UK is the biggest investor in America, and the second biggest in China.
+According to the Office for National Statistics, the UK is the biggest investor in the United States.

+The UK attracts foreign direct investment (FDI) from a number of countries, including some of the world's leading startup ecosystems, such as Silicon Valley and New York (United States), Beijing (China), Toronto (Canada) and Tel Aviv (Israel).
+In 2024–2025, inward investment resulted in 14,213 jobs created in the UK from the United States, 1,661 from China, 1,701 from Canada and 871 from Israel.

 Mergers and acquisitions

-Since 1985 103,430 deals with UK participation have been announced.
-There have been three major waves of increased M&A activity (2000, 2007 and 2017; see graph "M&A in the UK").
-1999 however, was the year with the highest cumulated value of deals (£490 bil, which is about 50% more than the current peak of 2017).
-The Finance industry and Energy & Power made up most of the value from 2000 until 2018 (both about 15%).
+Since 1985, more than 103,430 deals with UK participation have been announced.
+There have been four major waves of increased M&A activity: 1999–2000, 2007, 2018–2021, and 2026.
+The year with the highest cumulated value of deals (£505.39bn) was 2021.

+The first half of 2026 saw mergers and acquisitions involving British companies amount to £218 billion—much higher than average, and the largest wave since 2007.
+Deals included Shell's $16.4bn acquisition of the Canadian oil and gas producer ARC Resources, GSK's $10.6bn acquisition of the US cancer biotech firm Nuvalent, and the US food-maker Ingredion's $2.7bn takeover of Tate & Lyle.

 Here is a list of the top 10 deals including UK companies.
-The Vodafone – Mannesmann deal is still the biggest deal in global history.
+The Vodafone–Mannesmann deal is still the biggest deal in global history.